syncfusion-content/wpf-docs/wpf/OLAPCommon/OlapDataManager.md

 <tr>
 <td>
 GetReport</td><td>
-This method will return the OlapReport collection by giving the Xml report file name as an input.</td><td>
+This method will return the OlapReport collection by giving the XML report file name as an input.</td><td>
 string</td><td>
 OlapReportCollection</td><td>
 -</td></tr>